Graphic showing a percentage sign inside frame of a house

 Mortgage rates and the housing market

-Why have mortgage rates gone up?
+Why have mortgage rates gone up over the past few years?

 The increase can make a big difference.
-For example, a 30-year mortgage for $300,000 at last year’s average 2.78% rate would cost you around $143,000 in interest over the life of the loan.
-At today’s rate, you’d pay over $415,000 in interest for the same loan.2
+For example, a 30-year mortgage for $300,000 at February 2022’s 3.69% rate would cost you around $196,495 in interest over the life of the loan.
+With the latest rate averaging 6.64%, you’d pay around $392,607 in interest for the same loan.

-Even fractions of one percent in your interest rate can add up over the years.
-So it pays to shop around for a mortgage—and to be aware of how lenders determine mortgage rates.
+Even fractions of one percent in your interest rate can add up over the years, so it pays to shop around for a mortgage—and to be aware of how lenders determine mortgage rates.

 How do lenders determine mortgage rates?

-Different home buyers qualify for different interest rates.
+Different home buyers qualify for different rates.
 Here’s an overview of the factors that affect your rate:

 Your credit score